 The name is an unique case-sensitive string which allows the Colvars module to identify this component.
+It also defines the variable name representing the component's value in a customFunction expression.

 • scalable - Attempt to calculate this component in parallel?